Luxed/Configs/notes.md

 ## TODO

-- Make a personnal Open Build Service (or COPR since it supports OpenSUSE and Fedora) repository for missing packages (like Powershell and Azure Data Studio)
+- Make a personnal Open Build Service (or COPR since it supports OpenSUSE and Fedora) repository for missing packages:
+  Powershell, Azure Data Studio, lsd